 A PL is the result that occurs when a standard is applied to a district's performance on an indicator.
-The PLs available for indicators in the 2017 PBMAS include Not Assigned (NA) (including Not Assigned through SA or DI), 0, 0 SA, 0 RI, 1, 1 SA, 2, 2 SA, 3, 3 SA, 4, 4 SA, and SD.
+The PLs available for indicators in the 2018 PBMAS include Not Assigned (NA) (including Not Assigned through SA), 0, 0 SA, 0 RI, 1, 1 SA, 2, 2 SA, 3, 3 SA, 4, 4 SA, and SD.
 SA refers to Special Analysis, which is described in the Minimum Size Requirement (MSR) and Special Analysis (SA) section.
 RI refers to Required Improvement, which is also described in a separate section.
-DI refers to Data Integrity and is used in combination with the NA PL to address situations where compromised data render any other PL impossible to determine.
 SD refers to Significant Disproportionality and is used to meet federal requirements under 34 Code of Federal Regulations (CFR) §300.647.